tim-smart/effect-io-ai/effect/Schedule-cron.md

 # cron

-Cron schedule that recurs every `minute` that matches the schedule.
+Creates a schedule that recurs based on a cron expression.

+**Details**

-It triggers at zero second of the minute.
-Producing the timestamps of the cron window.
+This schedule automatically executes at intervals defined by a cron expression.
+It triggers at the beginning of each matched interval and produces timestamps representing the start and end of the cron window.

-NOTE: `expression` parameter is validated lazily.
-Must be a valid cron expression.
+The cron `expression` is validated lazily, meaning errors may only be detected when the schedule is executed.

 To import and use `cron` from the "Schedule" module: